openshift/training/beta-3-setup.md

 The next screen you see lets you begin to customize the information a little bit.
 The only default setting we have to change is the name, because it is too long.
-Enter something sensible like "ruby-example", then scroll to the bottom and click "Create".
+Enter something sensible like "*ruby-example*", then scroll to the bottom and click "Create".

 At this point, OpenShift has created several things for you.
 Use the "Browse"